Koo Ja-cheol: Loan to FC Augsburg

-On 31 January 2012, he moved on loan to the league rivals FC Augsburg.
-On 18 February, he scored the equaliser outside the penalty area, but Augsburg lost 4–1 to Bayer Leverkusen.
-On 17 March, he scored the equaliser with a lob outside the penalty area, and his goal contributed to a 2–1 victory against Mainz 05.
-On 24 March, he assisted the equaliser, leading team's 1–1 draw against Werder Bremen.
-On 31 March, he scored the opening goal with a low shot outside the penalty area, contributing to a 2–1 victory against 1.
+On 31 January 2012, he moved on loan to another Bundesliga club FC Augsburg.
+On 18 February, he scored the equaliser outside the penalty area in a 4–1 defeat to Bayer Leverkusen.
+On 17 March, Augsburg defeated Mainz 05 2–1 after he equalised with a lob outside the penalty area.
+On 24 March, he provided an assist for the equaliser in a 1–1 draw with Werder Bremen.
+On 31 March, he scored the opening goal with a low shot from outside the penalty area, contributing to a 2–1 win over 1.
 FC Köln.
-On 7 April, he scored the equaliser through Manuel Neuer's legs, but his goal couldn't prevent a 2–1 loss to Bayern Munich.
-On 5 May, he scored the winning goal with a header in a 1–0 victory against Hamburger SV.
-During his loan period, he scored five goals and provided two assists in 15 appearances, becoming Augsburg's top goalscorer, although he played only half a season for them.
-He performed a significant part in helping Augsburg to escape relegation in their maiden season in the Bundesliga.
+On 7 April, he scored the equaliser through Manuel Neuer's five-hole in a 2–1 defeat to Bayern Munich.
+On 5 May, he scored the winning goal with a header in a 1–0 win over Hamburger SV.
+He became Augsburg's top goalscorer with five goals in 15 appearances despite playing for them for only half a season.
+He performed a significant part in helping Augsburg avoid relegation in their maiden Bundesliga season.

-In his second season at Augsburg, Koo was plagued by injuries, but he still helped his club survive relegation in the limited games he played in.
-In a DFB-Pokal match, he was involved in an altercation with Bayern Munich's midfielder Franck Ribéry.
-After a disputed free kick he confronted Ribéry and touched his face, in response Ribéry slapped Koo.
-Referee Thorsten Kinhöfer gave Koo a yellow card and sent off Ribéry.
-Bayern Munich director Karl-Heinz Rummenigge demanded that the ejection be overturned, while Bayern's coach Jupp Heynckes blamed both Koo and Ribéry, stating that although Koo had provoked Ribéry the latter should learn to not react under pressure.
+In a DFB-Pokal match on 18 December, Koo was involved in an altercation with Bayern Munich's midfielder Franck Ribéry.
+After a disputed free kick, Koo confronted Ribéry and touched his face.
+Ribéry slapped Koo in response, and was sent off by referee Thorsten Kinhöfer.
+Bayern Munich director Karl-Heinz Rummenigge demanded that the ejection be overturned, while Bayern manager Jupp Heynckes blamed both Koo and Ribéry, stating that although Koo had provoked Ribéry the latter should learn to not react under pressure.

+In his second season at Augsburg, Koo was plagued by injuries, but still helped his club survive relegation in the limited matches he played in.

 Mainz 05

-In the 2013–14 season, he returned to Wolfsburg, and played as a central midfielder or winger.
+In the first half of the 2013–14 season, Koo returned to Wolfsburg, playing as a central midfielder or winger.
 However, he wanted more appearances, and preferred playing as an attacking midfielder like when he played for Augsburg.
-On 18 January 2014, it was announced that Koo penned a four-and-a-half-year deal with Mainz 05.
-In the 2014–15 season, however, he was used as a winger again to replace Eric Maxim Choupo-Moting and Nicolai Müller, who left Mainz 05.
-On 31 July 2014, he contributed to a 1–0 victory by assisting the winning goal against Asteras Tripoli in the third qualifying round of the 2014–15 UEFA Europa League.
-On 7 August, he scored his first Europa League goal, but Mainz 05 were eliminated from the tournament after losing the second leg 3–1 to Asteras Tripoli.
-He recorded five goals and two assists during 23 appearances in the 2014–15 Bundesliga.
+On 18 January 2014, it was announced that he penned a four-and-a-half-year deal with Mainz 05.

+On 31 July 2014, Koo contributed to a 1–0 first-leg win by providing an assist in the third qualifying round of the 2014–15 UEFA Europa League against Asteras Tripolis.
+In the second leg on 7 August, he scored his first Europa League goal, but Mainz 05 were eliminated from the tournament after losing 3–1 to Asteras.
+During the 2014–15 season, he was used as a winger again to replace Eric Maxim Choupo-Moting and Nicolai Müller, who left the club, having five goals and two assists in 23 league appearances.